 Summary: The Rogue Ohio Power bar is an ideal choice for you if you tend to favor squats, bench presses, and deadlifts over any other type of exercise.
 It boasts little to no whip which is ideal for squats and bench presses where you don’t really need flexibility in your bar and it costs just a little under $400.
 However, if you’re planning on consistently dropping it from overhead, it may not last you a very long time.

-9. Titan Fitness Atlas Bar - Good Budget Powerlifting Barbell
+9. Titan Fitness Atlas Bar - One of The Best Budget Powerlifting Barbell

 The Atlas Bar is one of the most affordable pieces of equipment on this list.
 Priced at under $250, this bar is ideal for beginners and low-budget weight lifters who want a sturdy bar without too many unnecessary features that drive up its price.

 Take a look at why we like it:

 High Tensile Strength Rating – this bar is rated for 220,000 PSI.
 The company attributes this to the chrome and stainless steel combination of the bar.

 PROLOC Collars – the bar utilizes a unique PROLOC collar feature that keeps your Olympic bumper plates in place with little to no difficulty.
 All you need to do is lock the screw top, and your weight plates are secured.

 - It’s affordable and well-priced at under $250